mzakhidov/case_study_bellabeat/README.md

 ### Summary of the analysis
-+ There's a positive correlation between number of total steps each customer has taken with the calories burned
++ There's a positive correlation between number of total steps each customer has taken with the calories burned.
+This could obviously be used to encourage/notify customers in order to build positive energy/connection between the user and the product
 + S
 + S
 + S